rv314/assist-kit/README.md

 - 📄 **RAG Pipeline** for PDF, website, or custom document Q&A
 - 🧩 Plugin-style architecture for future tools like Web Search, SQL Agent, etc.
 - 🔗 Pluggable registries for LLMs, Embedders, and Vector DBs
-- 🖥️ **NiceGUI Frontend**: Clean UI layer for interacting with AssistKit via web browser
+- 🖥️ **NiceGUI Frontend**: Clean UI layer for interacting with AssistKit via web browser (Planning to switch to Next.js or other framework in future)

 ---